astampoulis/website-source/content/blog/makam-tutorial-01.md

 More on this on a later installment.)

 Evaluating records is a little more complicated.
 We need to evaluate the expressions contained within them, so that `{ foo: 1 + 1, bar: 2 + 2 }` evaluates to `{ foo: 2, bar: 4 }`.
+However, we
-However, we also need to decide what to do about duplicate key entries, as in `{ foo: 1, foo: 2 }`.
-For that, we will follow the JavaScript semantics for objects: duplicate entries for the same key are allowed, and the last occurrence of the same key is the one that gets picked -- so the previous object evaluates to `{ foo: 2 }`.
+also need to decide what to do about duplicate key entries, as in `{ foo: 1, foo: 2 }`.
+For that, we will follow the JavaScript semantics for objects: duplicate entries for the same key are allowed, and the last occurrence of the same key is the one that gets picked — so the previous object evaluates to `{ foo: 2 }`.
+We won't follow the JavaScript semantics when it comes to ordering the
+fields: instead, we will maintain the order of that appears in the source.

 Let's see how to implement this in Makam.
 Here's a first attempt where we do not handle duplicate keys properly: